LibrariesHacked/catalogues-api/README.md

 ### Libraries

-Returns a list of the library service points for each library service.
+Returns a list of the library service points in each library service.
 This may include mobile libraries, and different locations within individual library buildings.

 | URL Route | Description | Example |
 | ----- | ----------- | ------- |